George Mackenzie

 • Harding v South Downs NPA (CO/3175/2019)

-A major element of George’s practice involves advising in relation to references to the Lands Tribunal for compensation following the exercise of statutory powers to acquire land or create rights by compulsion.
+A major element of George’s practice involves advising in relation to the making/promoting of CPOs as well as references to the Lands Tribunal for compensation following the exercise of statutory powers to acquire land or create rights by compulsion, whether in the context of CPOs or DCOs.

-George has acted for clients in several mediations, and is familiar with mediation/ADR procedure and advocacy.
-ADR can present real opportunities to all parties in compensation proceedings, and George is well-placed to advise in this respect.
+George has acted for clients in mediations, and is familiar with ADR procedure and advocacy.
+In the right case, ADR can present real opportunities to all parties in compensation proceedings, and George is well-placed to advise in this respect.

 • securing a settlement of over £2million in respect of HS2’s compulsory acquisition of land and rights over an agricultural and equestrian estate in South Northamptonshire;

-• acting (with James Pereira KC) for the claimants in Five Oaks Land Ltd v Redbridge LBC [2022] R.V.R.
+• acting (as junior to James Pereira KC) for the claimants in Five Oaks Land Ltd v Redbridge LBC [2022] R.V.R.
 13 and ultimately securing well in excess of £5million in compensation shortly before the UTLC hearing commenced;

 • advising Suffolk County Council in respect of an indemnity agreement underlying a highways CPO promoted to rationalise access arrangements for an industrial estate;